cristianoliveira/ergo/README.md

 The managment of multiple apps running over diferent ports made easy.

-The Ergo's goal is to be a simple reverse proxy that follows the unix philosophy of doing only one thing.
+The Ergo's goal is to be a simple reverse proxy that follows the [unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) of doing only one thing and do it well.

-Simple means no magic involved.
+Simplicity means no magic involved.
+Just a flexible reverse proxy.

 **Disclaimer**